Luba Empire: Decline

 Ultimately, long-distance trade destroyed the kingdom of Luba.
 In the 1870s and 1880s, traders from East Africa began searching for slaves and ivory in the savannas of central Africa.
 The empire was raided for slaves beginning the rapid destruction of the Luba Kingdom.
-In 1889 it was split in two by a succession dispute, ending the unified state, and later joined the Belgian Congo Free State.
+In 1889 it was split in two by a succession dispute, ending the unified state, and later joined the Congo Free State.